agrilens/docs/deployment-guide.md

 4. Click "Functions".
 Then "Get Started".
 You will need to upgrade to the Blaze plan if you have not done so already.
 5. Click "Hosting".
 Then "Get Started," and follow the prompts with the default settings.

----
-## 4. Environment Configuration
+## 4. Backend Environment Configuration

 ### 4.1 Set Up Environment Variables
 1. In your IDE, create a new `.env` file in the root of the agrilens-backend repo: